Zhengzhou: History

 In 1903 the Beijing–Hankou Railway arrived at Zhengzhou, and in 1909 the first stage of the Longhai Railway gave it an east–west link to Kaifeng and Luoyang; it later was extended eastward to the coast at Lianyungang, Jiangsu, and westward to Xi'an (Chang'an), Shaanxi, as well as to western Shaanxi.
 Zhengzhou thus became a major rail junction and a regional center for cotton, grain, peanuts, and other agricultural produce.
 Early in 1923 a workers' strike began in Zhengzhou and spread along the rail line before it was suppressed; a 14-story double tower in the center of the city commemorates the strike.
-On June 10, 1938, Chiang Kai-shek's National Revolutionary Army opened up the dikes retaining the Yellow River at Huayuankou between Zhengzhou and Kaifeng, in an effort to stem the tide of invading Japanese; however, the ensuing 1938 Yellow River flood also killed hundreds of thousands of Chinese.
+On 10 June 1938, Chiang Kai-shek's National Revolutionary Army opened up the dikes retaining the Yellow River at Huayuankou between Zhengzhou and Kaifeng, in an effort to stem the tide of invading Japanese; however, the ensuing 1938 Yellow River flood also killed hundreds of thousands of Chinese.

 Zhengzhou also has a locomotive and rolling-stock repair plant, a tractor-assembly plant, and a thermal generating station.
 The city's industrial growth has resulted in a large increase in the population, coming predominantly from industrial workers from the north.
 A water diversion project and pumping station, built in 1972, has provided irrigation for the surrounding countryside.
 The city has an agricultural university.

+Li Keqiang became the Communist Party Secretary of Henan province in 1998.
+As part of his advocacy for urbanisation, Li sought to position Zhengzhou as an engine for regional and national growth.
+During the 2010s, Zhengzhou's GDP averaged a 13.2% yearly increase.
+Between 2010 and 2018, its population doubled.

 In July 2021, record breaking floods left over a million people displaced and at least 300 people dead.